holochain/launcher-tauri/README.md

 1. Go to the [Releases page](https://github.com/holochain/launcher/releases).
 2. Download the appropriate executable for your platform and execute it.

-> Warning!
-This will replace your `$CONFIG_DIR/holochain/conductor-config.yaml`, if you have one from running `holochain -i`.

 ## Usage

-### Preparing your UI
+### Installing a hApp

+If you already have a `.webhapp`

+1. Click "Install App" in the `Holochain Admin` window, and select your `.webhapp`.
+2. Set a unique `AppId` for the app, and click install, it may take a while.
+   > This AppId only needs to be unique inside your Holochain Launcher, it doesn't affect other users.
+3. When it's finished installation, the happ will appear in the list of active happs.
+4. Click `Open` in one of the installed apps to open the app.

+### Packaging a Web-hApp

-When your UI is served from the launcher, you will have the Holochain app interface available at `ws://localhost:8888`.
+When your UI is served from the launcher and you call `AppWebsocket.connect()` or `AdminWebsocket.connect()`, you will be redirected to the actual port in which Holochain is running its interfaces.
+Also,

-You will also have the admin interface available at `ws://localhost:8889`, but its usage is discouraged as newer versions of the launcher will block any admin requests not coming from the Holochain Admin UI itself.
+For now, the UI still has access to the admin interface, but its usage is discouraged as newer versions of the launcher will block any admin requests not coming from the Holochain Admin UI itself.
 There will be a call available in `AppWebsocket` that will prompt the user to do an action in the Holochain Admin UI, or similar (To Be Defined).

-### Installing a hApp

-1. Package your happ into a `.happ` file.
+1. Package your happ into a `.happ` file, with `hc app pack`.
 2. Package your UI into a `.zip` file.
+IMPORTANT: this `.zip` is supposed to contain an `index.html` file in its root level.
+3. Create a Web-hApp manifest with `hc web-app init`.
-3. In the "Install hApp" section of the Holochain Admin, select your `.happ` file and your `.zip` file.
+4. Set the corrrect locations for the UI `.zip` file and the `.happ` file.
-4. Click install, it may take a while.
-5. When it's finished installation, the happ will appear in the list of active happs.
+5. Package your Web-hApp with `hc web-app pack`, and publish it so that other users can download and install it.

 ## Data storage